abudaan/flash_webmidi/README.md

 ###WebMIDI and Flash

-This project allows you to send MIDI commands to a lighting console from a Flash projector file.
+This project allows you to send MIDI commands from a Flash projector file.
 It contains a simple socket server and a Flash file that connects to this socket server.

  - 1 First install [Nodejs](https://nodejs.org/en/) if you haven't already.